MiyukiHoshi21/computing-work/teachers-day/story.md

 “I- wow.”
 Mrs Chu (SC) breathed out, nearly speechless.

 “Hi teachers!
 Are you here to help us?”
-(Girl 1) greeted.
+Audrey greeted.

 “Yeah!
-I think (Girl 1), (Girl 3) and I are asymptomatic.”
+I think Audrey, (Girl 3) and I are asymptomatic.”
 Yan Ching informed them.

 “Other than that, almost half the girls are zombies now.”
 (Girl 3) added sadly.